KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/drhe/README.md

 Yao's work can be seen as the theoretic foundation of the [NIST test suite](https://csrc.nist.gov/Projects/Random-Bit-Generation/Documentation-and-Software).

-Luckily, with the [Random Bitstream Tester](https://mzsoltmolnar.github.io/random-bitstream-tester/) Zsolt Molnár provides an a JavaScript-implementation of the test suite with an easy web-interface.
+Luckily, with the [Random Bitstream Tester](https://mzsoltmolnar.github.io/random-bitstream-tester/) Zsolt Molnár provides an a JavaScript-implementation of the test suite with a simple web-interface.

 Although the Random Bitstream tester is no officially certified implementation, it should be sufficient for our purposes.